oconnellj2/employeeAPI/README.md

 - [x] Implement Docker containerization.
 - [x] Implement Helm Charts.
 - [x] Deploy to a Kubernetes cluster using Helm charts.
-> Note: Successful deployment to a local Kubernetes cluster, however network challanges prevent hitting the API at the address/port.
-Using port forwarding to 8080 seems to do the trick... but thats about as far as we go here...

 ## Dependencies
 - Java v20